awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 + Creating snapshots or AMIs from hibernated instances

 You can't stop or hibernate instance store\-backed instances\.\*

+You can't hibernate an instance that has more than 150 GB of RAM\.

 You cannot hibernate an instance that is in an Auto Scaling group or used by Amazon ECS\.
 If your instance is in an Auto Scaling group and you try to hibernate it, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.